lsuhov/android-kotlin-showcase/README.md

 More info in this link: https://medium.com/code-better/hiding-api-keys-from-your-android-repository-b23f5598b906

-This project uses the Gradle build system.
-To build this project, use the `gradlew build` command or use "Import Project" in Android Studio.

-There are two Gradle tasks for testing the project:
+For command line actions, you have the option of using a fastlane script.
+* Build debug apk
+  * `fastlane build`
-* `connectedAndroidTest` - for running Espresso on a connected device
+  * `bundle exec fastlane build` - for faster execution

+* Tests - The instrumented test reports are merged in project build
+  * `fastlane test` - execute unit tests and the instrumented tests
+  * `fastlane test testType:androidTest` - execute instrumented tests
-* `test` - for running unit tests
+  * `fastlane test testType:unitTest` - execute unit tests

 Relevant libraries used